Cherry Cheesecake Cookies are Crumbl Copycat New York Cheesecake Cookies with creamy frosting, buttery streusel, and juicy cherry topping!

 These are the basics you'll need for the graham cracker cookie base and the cheesecake frosting.
 Make sure you go to the recipe card below for measurements!

 - Brown Sugar - dark brown makes a rich flavored cookie, as well as adding some moisture without thinning out the cookies.
 It makes them nice and soft!

-PRO TIP: Use a blender to quickly make the graham crackers into crumbs!
+💡 PRO TIP: Use a blender to make the graham crackers into crumbs quickly!
 Blend for less time for a coarser crumb texture, or longer for finer crumbs.

+Step 3.
 Scoop dough in ⅓ cup scoops to make 12 cookies, and flatten the tops slightly so they spread properly while baking.
-Preheat oven to 350 degrees F.
+Preheat oven to 350℉.